Building an EU AI Act Compliance Team: Roles and Responsibilities

 Key responsibilities:

-- Leading the initial risk classification of all AI systems in the organization's portfolio.
+- Leading the initial risk classification of all AI systems in the organisation's portfolio.

 - Designing and conducting risk assessments for high-risk AI systems, including identifying known and foreseeable risks to health, safety, and fundamental rights.